-Join Jon Peck for an in-depth discussion in this video Displaying and debugging a form, part of Up and Running with Symfony2 for PHP (2014).
+Join Jon Peck for an in-depth discussion in this video Displaying and debugging a form, part of Learning Symfony2 for PHP.

 - Let's switch over to a browser to take a closer look at what's going on behind the scenes on a form.
 Let's go back to publication/new and we see a familiar form.
 However, let's look deeper.
 I'm using Google Chrome on a Mac, so I'm going to press shift-command-c to enter the inspect mode.
 On Windows, it's shift-control-c.
 Hover over the name and click, and go back up to the form.
 There's a couple things going on here: For one, the form name is Lynda magazine bundle publication, as well as the div ID.

 That's the same form ID that was specified by getname in the publication type class.
 There is also a hidden input with an ID with the name of the form, __token.
 The value on your end is going to be a bit different than what I'm seeing.
 This is a cross-site request forgery token, which is generated automatically for you by default.
 It can optionally be customized.
 Very handy.
 Close the inspect window by clicking the X in the upper right hand corner.
 Remember Symfony's debug bar from earlier?
 Well, it's still here and it's got some debugging information for us.

 The clipboard with what looks like a paper form has a number next to it.
 Click on it now.
 This will provide a debugging perspective into the form describing the model, submitted data, past options, and more.
 Click back to go back to the form, and let's submit a value.
 For the name of the publication, specify gravel gatherer, and click create.
 The publication is created, but let's check the debug form by clicking the icon again.
 Odd, the form wasn't submitted.
 Well, actually, that's technically accurate because it's redirecting upon completion.